Tromp's 3 hits, 3 RBIs lead Braves over Marlins in Game 1

 The 27-year-old Tromp played 33 games for San Francisco in the past two seasons.
 The Braves claimed the catcher off waivers last September.

+“You’re in Triple-A staying ready the whole year then when you get called up, it’s like riding a bike, another day in the office,” Tromp said.

 Tromp’s two-run double with the bases loaded capped a three-run fourth and put Atlanta ahead 3-0.
-Tromp limped as he reached second, prompting immediate attention from Braves training personnel, but he remained in the game.
+Tromp experienced cramping in his left quad as he reached second, prompting immediate attention from Braves training personnel, but he remained in the game.

 Miami reduced the gap on Jesús Aguilar’s two-run homer in the bottom half.
 Aguilar drove a slider from Muller into the seats in left for his 14th home run.